-Flocking artificial Christmas trees is an excellent way of bringing the beauty of snowfall to your home.
+Flocking artificial Christmas trees is an excellent way to bring the beauty of snowfall into your home.
 When done the right way, flocking can make your tree look like it's been showered with real snow!

-Although you can easily buy flocked Christmas trees from a Christmas tree store, DIYs can be fun.
+Although you can easily buy flocked Christmas trees from a Christmas tree store, DIY can be fun.
 Here's how to recreate the beauty of a winter wonderland right on your tree: